Mskogli/S4WM/README.md

-# structured-state-space-wm
+# Structured State Space Sequence Models (S4)

-Learning representations of the world using Structured State Space Models (S4).
-The code in this repository is based of the blog post https://srush.github.io/annotated-s4/.
+This repository contains implementations of structured state space sequence models in Jax/Flax.
+The repository started as an adaptation of https://github.com/srush/annotated-s4.